awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-overview.md

 ## Considerations for blue/green deployments<a name="blue-green-deployments-considerations"></a>

-Amazon RDS tracks resources in blue/green deployments with the `DbiResourceId` and `DbClusterResourceId` \(resource ID\) of each resource\.
+Amazon RDS tracks resources in blue/green deployments with the `DbiResourceId` and `DbClusterResourceId` of each resource\.
 This resource ID is an AWS Region\-unique, immutable identifier for the resource\.

 The *resource* ID is separate from the DB *cluster*** ID: